vncntt/time-tracker/README.md

-# Instagram Time Tracker
+# Instagram/Youtube Time Tracker

-Chrome extension that tracks daily Instagram usage and automatically emails a report at 11:59 PM.
+Chrome extension that tracks daily Instagram and YouTube usage and automatically emails a report at 11:59 PM.

 ## Setup